arthur3486/bottomsheets/README.md

 > ***Android library designed to enrich your application with the beautiful stutter-free Material Design Bottom Sheets***

-BottomSheets will help you make your application more appealing to your end user with its sleek stutter-free implementation of the Bottom Sheets.
+BottomSheets will help you make your application more appealing to your end users with its sleek stutter-free implementation of the Bottom Sheets.

 [ ![Download](https://api.bintray.com/packages/arthurimsacc/maven/bottomsheets-core/images/download.svg) ](https://bintray.com/arthurimsacc/maven/bottomsheets-core/_latestVersion)
 [![License](https://img.shields.io/badge/License-Apache%202.0-blue.svg)](https://opensource.org/licenses/Apache-2.0)